Alih2663/fast-transfer/README.md

 This website allows users to upload files and instantly generate a unique shareable URL.
 You can send this link to anyone so they can download the file directly.

+Infrastructure is fully managed using Terraform, which automatically provisions Amazon S3, Amazon RDS, IAM roles, and all required cloud resources.

 The application supports JPEG, PNG, and PDF files.
 Before uploading, it validates the file type and file size to ensure it meets the allowed criteria.